The best athlete Halloween costumes from around the sports world

 These athletes are winning the costume contests at their Halloween parties

-Halloween is just days away and everyone is getting in the spooky spirit, even professional athletes.
+It's Halloween and everyone is in the spooky spirit, even professional athletes.
 While many people choose to dress up as their favorite players, those favorite players have to dress up as something too.
 Some athletes are going all out when it comes to their costumes this year.

 - Green Bay Packers tight end Jimmy Graham may have already won Halloween with the recreation of a photo of New York Yankees star Aaron Judge and Houston Astros leader Jose Altuve.
 Graham dressed up as Judge and a Packers trainer played the role of the shorter athlete.
 The height difference made the photo perfect and the two hit up a baseball field to make sure even the background was accurate.